 “I feel like a workspace should be a creative hub, part mad professor’s office and part postmodern courtesan’s boudoir.
-I like cozy and eclectic spaces with a mix of modern and vintage pieces.
-I am drawn to pattern and color.
+I like cosy and eclectic spaces with a mix of modern and vintage pieces.
+I am drawn to pattern and colour.
 Ideally, my desk area should be fun and a little frivolous, so when I sit in that dreaded chair I might actually enjoy myself and even laugh while I spin around in circles.”

-The HÅG Capisco (above) is an iconic chair which ticks all of that bloggers needs, a classic style with lots of character, style, and importantly, works with the body to create a healthy sitting position.
+The HÅG Capisco (above) is an iconic chair which ticks all of that bloggers needs, a classic design with lots of character, style, and importantly, works with the body to create a healthy sitting position.